+By Olivia Hall.
+Last updated 21st September 2021.
+Welcome to our Belfast City Airport accident claims guide.
 Understandably, as a victim of third-party negligence, you may be left feeling overwhelmed and confused about where you legally stand following an accident.
 As a result, your holiday or travel plans could potentially be affected or even postponed entirely if you suffer an injury or illness from an accident at Belfast City airport.
-Suffering an injury or illness may not only effect your health it may also have an impact on your quality of life, your work as well as your finances.
+Suffering an injury or illness may not only affect your health it may also have an impact on your quality of life, your work as well as your finances.

 Throughout this guide will be information regarding a variety of accident types, many of which range in severity.
 We will discuss how the accident claims process works, what personal injury claims time limits apply to Northern Ireland-based claims and how our panel of legal experts work on a No Win No Fee basis.

 If you require more information about any part of this guide, please do not hesitate to contact our support team on a 0800 073 8801.
 With lines open 24 hours a day, 7 days a week, a friendly advisor will always be waiting to take your call.

 Do I have grounds to make Belfast City Airport accident claims?

 If you’re reading our guide today, you may be wondering whether you have grounds to make a claim for yourself.
 The most important thing to remember in this situation is that you must be able to prove that you suffered as a result of third-party negligence to have any chance of making a valid personal injury claim.
 This third party could be anyone that owes you a legal duty of care that failed to uphold it to you, leading you to come into some sort of harm.
 For example, a cleaner may have ignored a spillage on the airport floor that you then slipped and fell on.
 For a free consultation about your case, please get in touch with one of our advisors on our team today.

 - A Guide To Claims For Accidents At Belfast City Airport